empiricalhq/atomic/README.md

 ## Getting started

-Development requires [Node.js](https://nodejs.org/), access to a physical iOS or Android device, and [git](https://git-scm.com/) for version control.
+Development requires Node.js, access to a physical iOS or Android device, and [git](https://git-scm.com/) for version control.
 Install the [Expo Go](https://expo.dev/client) app on your testing device.

-Our team uses [mise](https://mise.jdx.dev/getting-started.html) for tool management to maintain version consistency across environments.
+Our team uses [mise](https://mise.jdx.dev/getting-started.html) to keep Node.js versions consistent.
+Follow their setup guide before continuing.

-Clone the repository and navigate to the project directory:
+Clone the repository and enter to the project directory:

 ```bash
 git clone https://github.com/empiricalhq/atomic